 - If the vehicle hasn't been started for a while, start the engine and give it a run, just to be sure!

 - BRAKES.
 Check your brakes and brake fluid.
 Please.
-Halfords do a free brake check and after our horrible experience of driving down a mountain in Switzerland without any brakes, we check ours regularly.
-(You can read about our Terror in Switzerland HERE)
+Halfords do a free brake check and after our horrible experience of driving down a mountain in Switzerland without any brakes, we check ours regularly!

 - Tyre tread.
 Our tyres are currently ok on our Motorhome- but we're about to do a HUGE trip over 6 weeks (Helllllooooo, Norway) and so we've chosen to replace them before we go.
 If your tread is very low and you're about to set off around Europe, consider doing the same.
 If you're going for a couple of weeks and your tread is ok, you should be fine until you get back.
 If you're not sure, ask your local garage.